Study process and developing imaginations

 Imaginations are pictures in the mind that contain a multidimensional insight or realization about something, in a way that surpasses the limits of our intellectual thinking and rational understanding.
 A form of higher knowing or seeing.

 It is a faculty of our mind and consciousness, that we can have realizations at a higher level than our rational thinking.
-This relates to the clairvoyance at the astral level also called 'imagination', but this however has nothing to do with phantasy.
+This relates to the clairvoyance at the astral level also called 'imagination', but this however has nothing to do with fantasy (though there is a stage of 'subjective imagination' first also).
 Rather the term is used to describe the language of images, pictures with higher or deeper content than an intellectual thought.

 The work of studying spiritual science 'as a soul process' is to do this inner work, fed by not only reading and studying, but also contemplation, meditation, pondering .. living with questions.
 As a result, one slowly develops the faculty that images flash up whereby one 'sees' in ones mind and thereby 'knows', without actually having thought or received an explanation in our normal language.
 It is up to the person than to assimilate and integrate the 'vision' and translate in words or picture to try and communicate this insight.
-Note the use of metaphors, analogies, and images in general can be helpful in doing so, because in those cases too one conveys about higher qualities beyond the specifics of the image used.
+The use of metaphors, analogies, and imagery in general can be helpful in doing so, because in those cases too one conveys about higher qualities beyond the specifics of the image used - see Symbols.

 Aspects